pranavgaikwad/pranavgaikwad.github.io/_posts/2018-12-20-protect-my-browsers.md

 sudo apt-get install protectmybrowsers
 ```

 For other Debian based linux distros, it is available as a standard .deb package.
-Download it at this link
+Download it at this link.

 For all other Linux users, I'll be happy to provide you with a source package along with installation instructions.
 Drop an email to **contact [dot] apps [dot] pg [at] gmail [dot] com** to get a source package.